kevinlim-fr/Superv_Bin_Class-Online_Shoppers_Purchasing_Intention/README.md

 The dataset contain 12 330 session with 10 422 of the session that doesn't lead to a purchase and the rest (1 908) of the sessions leads to a purchase.

 # The Classification Problem
 The dataset consists of 10 numerical and 8 categorical attributes.
 The 'Revenue' attribute is used as class label.
-The dataset is clean, there is no missing values but it is unbalanced.
-There is a risk of bias, so the analysis have to take the unbalanced factor into consideration.
+The dataset is clean, there are no missing values but the dataset is unbalanced.
+There is a risk of bias, so the analysis have to take the unbalanced dataset into consideration.

 ## Classification algorithms
 I have selected a few Classification algorithm based on the accuracy of the prediction, but also the F-score as the dataset is unbalanced.